-As of December 31, 2013, we had a total indebtedness of approximately \$232.5 million, of which \$58.3 million is secured indebtedness and we had the ability to borrow up to an additional \$222.4 million under our revolving credit facility, subject to satisfying certain financial tests.
-Subsequent to December 31, 2013, we entered into a \$100 million senior unsecured term loan and used the proceeds to pay down outstanding debt.
-While there are limits in our revolving credit facility, senior unsecured term loan and our mortgage loan agreement on the amount of debt that we may incur, and additional limits on our indebtedness may be imposed by future agreements or by a policy adopted by our Board of Directors, we have the ability to increase our indebtedness over current levels.
+As of December 31, 2014, we had total indebtedness of approximately \$318.5 million and the ability to borrow up to an additional \$179.2 million under our revolving credit facility, subject to satisfying certain financial and covenant tests.
+While there are limits in our revolving credit facility and senior unsecured term loan on the amount of debt that we may incur, and additional limits on our indebtedness may be imposed by future agreements or by a policy adopted by our Board of Directors, we have the ability to increase our indebtedness over current levels.
 A substantial increase in our indebtedness may have adverse consequences for our business, results of operations and financial condition because it could, among other things:

-require us to dedicate a substantial portion of our cash flow from operations to make principal and interest payments on our indebtedness, thereby reducing our cash flow available to fund working capital, capital expenditures and other general corporate purposes, including to pay dividends on our common and preferred stock as currently contemplated or necessary to maintain our qualification as a REIT;
+• require us to dedicate a substantial portion of our cash flow from operations to make principal and interest payments on our indebtedness, thereby reducing our cash flow available to fund working capital, capital expenditures and other general corporate purposes, including to pay dividends on our common and preferred stock as currently contemplated or necessary to maintain our qualification as a REIT;

-- make it more difficult for us to satisfy our financial obligations, including borrowings under our new revolving credit facility; - increase our vulnerability to general adverse economic and industry conditions; - expose us to increases in interest rates for our variable rate debt; - limit our ability to borrow additional funds on favorable terms or at all to expand our business or ease liquidity constraints; - limit our ability to refinance all or a portion of our indebtedness on or before maturity on the same or more favorable terms or at all; - limit our flexibility in planning for, or reacting to, changes in our business and our industry; - place us at a competitive disadvantage relative to competitors that have less indebtedness; and - require us to dispose of one or more of our properties at disadvantageous prices or raise equity that may dilute the value of our common stock in order to service our indebtedness or to raise funds to pay such indebtedness at maturity.
+- · make it more difficult for us to satisfy our financial obligations, including borrowings under our revolving credit facility; - increase our vulnerability to general adverse economic and industry conditions; - expose us to increases in interest rates for our variable rate debt; - limit our ability to borrow additional funds on favorable terms or at all to expand our business or ease liquidity constraints; - limit our ability to refinance all or a portion of our indebtedness on or before maturity on the same or more favorable terms or at all; - limit our flexibility in planning for, or reacting to, changes in our business and our industry; - place us at a competitive disadvantage relative to competitors that have less indebtedness; and - require us to dispose of one or more of our properties at disadvantageous prices or raise equity that may dilute the value of our common stock in order to service our indebtedness or to raise funds to pay such indebtedness at maturity.